dakrone/es-mode/README.md

 customizing the `es-default-base` var.

-You also don't have to provide the leading "/", similar to Sense (I personally think it looks better though), like this:
+You also don't have to provide the leading "/", similar to Sense (I personally think the leading "/" looks better though), like this:

 ```json
 POST myindex/_search?pretty